How to Nurture Your Children’s Love of Learning

 - Download popular learning apps for English and math that stimulate young minds.

 - Teach American history through period-based movies, series, and musicals

 - NatGeo says musicals like Hamilton can “spark a learning revolution.”
 Children pick up facts and understand concepts faster through sensory aids.

 - Add educational programs and age-appropriate documentaries to the watch list

 Support Academic Growth via Independent & Group-Based Learning

-Nurture your children’s love of learning by promoting autonomy and independence.
-Needless to say, this also boosts self-esteem.
+Nurture your children’s love of learning by promoting autonomy and independence, with help available if necessary.
+Needless to say, this approach also boosts self-esteem.

 ● Children can build language speaking and negotiating skills by joining a debate team